-Tie rod assembly is often used to brace heavy timber beams or steel columns or to support awnings and canopies.
-These rods are also used with turnbuckles and/or clevises.
-We possess a Tie Rod Calculator that can quickly determine the rod lengths when a tie rod assembly’s overall pin-to-pin dimensions of a tie rod assembly are given.
+A tie rod assembly is generally used to brace heavy steel columns or timber beams or to support canopies and awnings.
+These are also used with clevises and/or turnbuckles.
+At BBI, we sport a unique Tie Rod Calculator which can quickly determine rod lengths provided overall pin-to-pin dimensions of a tie rod assembly are given.

-In general, tie rods are manufactured with low carbon steel; however, it is possible to manufacture higher strength assemblies as well.
-Alloy or carbon steel tie rod assemblies are generally supplied with either hot tip galvanized or plain finish while stainless steel tie rod assemblies tend to be common as well.
+Most often, tie rods are manufactured using low carbon steel; but, we can also manufacture higher strength assemblies.
+Carbon or alloy steel tie rod assemblies are usually supplied with plain finish or hot tip galvanized.
+Well, stainless steel tie rod assemblies are also common.

 Our expert panel at Baseline Bolts Inc can guide you in determining the appropriate rod length.
 To ensure perfect thread fit before shipping, we assemble the complete tie rod packages in our own facility.